Learn more about our Book with Confidence and Travel Updates.

 Enjoy breakfast this morning as the Ocean Explorer nears Belgium.
 After docking in Ostend, embark a coach for an included excursion to picturesque Bruges, one of Europe's best-preserved medieval cities and a UNESCO World Heritage Site.
 Discover this city on a walking tour with ancient cobbles under your feet and fairy-tale turrets overhead.
 Stop inside the Church of Our Lady to study Madonna of Bruges — a small but remarkable marble sculpture by Michelangelo and one of his only works found outside of Italy.

 Lunch is back on board, and you’ll enjoy an afternoon at leisure with shuttle service into Bruges’ center for further exploration.
+If you like, seek out your onboard Concierge can for a tour of the Atlantic Wall, Hitler’s massive — and eventually failed — coastal fortification against Allied forces during World War II.
 Attend another fascinating lecture that will offer more dimension to your journey.
 Dinner is on board tonight, with overnight sailing to France.

 Tour and sample the delights of Honfleur